 - Hungary (still cheaper than other countries in Western Europe)

-- Slovenia (essentially a Western European country, but as a cheap
+- Slovenia (essentially a Western European country, but still on the cheap side)

 - Turkey (especially the alcohol)